DanyelGuedes/File-Organizer-by-Type/README.md

 # File-Organizer-by-Type
-Get all your folders organized with all docs sorted by type.
+Get all your folders organized with all docs sorted by type in just one click.